-The primary school offers a wellness curriculum to all students from Preschool to Grade 5.
-This is primarily Second Step which covers; learning skills, empathy, calm down and problem-solving.
-Mind Yeti teaches mindfulness skills, and in addition, PANTS is used to teach; what is private, good touch and bad touch, how to be assertive and disclose.
+The school offers a wellness curriculum to all students from Preschool to Grade 12.
 These concepts are explored at age-appropriate levels and where the learner is developmentally ready.
-The overarching understanding of the Second Step, PANTS and Mind Yeti curricula is that all children deserve respect, learning social emotional skills enhances academic learning, self-control and knowing how to protect themselves and feel safe.
+The overarching understanding is that all children deserve respect, learning social emotional skills enhances academic learning, self-control and knowing how to protect themselves and feel safe.